In This Section

 4. Contact candidates for vacant Subcommittee leadership positions to determine their willingness and ability to serve.

-5. The Women in IP Law, Young Lawyers, Diversity in IP Law, and Corporate Practice Committees (the “Target Committees”) each appoint Liaisons to the various Substantive Committees.
+5. The Women in IP Law, New Lawyers, Lawyers, Diversity in IP Law, and Corporate Practice Committees (the “Target Committees”) each appoint Liaisons to the various Substantive Committees.
 If your Committee is a Substantive Committee, discuss the role and participation of each of the Liaisons from each Target Committee with the outgoing Chair/Vice Chair to determine the level of commitment and effectiveness of the Liaisons.
 Ask for recommendations to replace ineffective Liaisons.

 6. Contact outgoing Chairs/Vice Chairs of each Target Committee for recommendations to replace ineffective Liaisons.